luizbills/wp-plugin-base/README.md

 ### `/uninstall.php`

 This file is automatically executed when your plugin is deleted.
 Use it to clean the database (if your plugin saved anything).

-### `/.prettierrc.json` and `/.editorconfig`

-These are optional files that help formatting your code.
-However, you will need to install their extensions in your code editor.

 ### `/core` folder